 Long-tailed keywords will help you target a particular topic.

 For example, Merlot Red Wine California would be a long-tailed keyword.
 Wine would be a generic keyword.
-By using long-tailed keywords, you will be attracting the people that are interested in your content.
+By using long-tailed keywords, you will be attracting the people who are interested in your content.

 How To Use These Tools

 - Type in the topic that you would like to search in Google Keyword Planner.

 - Find the best keywords that fit your niche and content that you will be writing.

 - Search the trends of the keywords that you generated with Google Trends.

 - Take the best results and search with Keyword Tool to see if you can be more specific with the keywords.

 Your primary objective is to have your content found on Google by the people who will be interested in your artwork.

 Writing great content takes much work.
 You can do it, and the more that you write, the better you will be.
 Your following will grow, and your art sales will increase.

 The flip side of creating great content that your readers will enjoy is having it found.
 Take the time necessary to research the best keywords for your content.
 Doing so will generate free traffic to your site.

 What are your thoughts?
 Are you spending time on keyword search?
-I would love to hear from you.
+Share your thoughts in the comment section below.